mehulagg/gitlab_test/doc/administration/packages/container_registry.md

 Error response from daemon: login attempt to http://registry:5050/v2/ failed with status: 401 Unauthorized
 ```

-You can purge (Create a backup copy) the registry section and `gitlab-ctl reconfigure` `gitlab-ctl restart` to repopulate.
+You can purge (be sure to create a backup!) the registry section and `gitlab-ctl reconfigure` `gitlab-ctl restart` to repopulate.

 ```
 "registry": {